Sector Color

 Does it work?

-The basic idea of bioplastics is scientifically and chemically sound, with their gradual development and commercialization ongoing since the 1990s.
+The basic idea of bioplastics is scientifically and chemically sound, with their development and commercialization ongoing since the 1990s.
 Numerous studies support the effectiveness of bioplastics in reducing atmospheric CO₂ emissions from feedstock production and manufacturing stages compared to fossil-based plastics, particularly when made from sustainably sourced biomass under energy-efficient conditions and properly composted or recycled.
 However, other studies show bioplastics have inconsistent emissions reduction performance.
 Global adoption also remains limited, representing only about 0.5% of total plastics production (approximately 2–2.5 million tons (Mt) out of 414 Mt, according to the organization European Bioplastics).

 Why are we excited?